charlineshen/AC215_CryCryBaby/README.md

 5. Stop VM instance!

+**Model Container 1**
+- This container does binary classification to classify audio data into cry and non cry data.
+We load augmented spectrogram files from GCP, train the model, and save the model in GCP bucket for downstream inference container.

+(1) `src/model1/model1.py`  - Here we first download spectrogram files from GCP, train the model, and save the model in GCP bucket for downstream inference container.

+(2) `src/model1/Dockerfile` - This dockerfile starts with  `python:3.8-slim-buster`.
+This <statement> attaches volume to the docker container and also uses secrets to connect to GCS.

+(3) `src/model1/Pipfile` - This file will be used by the Pipenv virtual environment to manage project dependencies.

+(4) `src/model1/Pipfile.lock` - This file replaces the requirements. txt file used in most Python projects and adds security benefits of tracking the packages hashes that were last locked

+(5) `src/model1/docker-shell.sh` - This shell file grabs credentials from GCP and automates the execution of Dockerfile.

+**Mock Submission**

+***To open the container:***

+0. Send an email to charlineshen@g.harvard.edu with your email address associated with your GCP account.
+We would add you as an editor to our GCP project.
+1. [Login GCP, select ac215-project-400018, start the VM instance]
+2. Open a GCP terminal, change directory into /home/charlineshen/AC215_CryCryBaby/src/dataversion folder
+3. Run `docker-shell.sh` using command: `sudo sh docker-shell.sh`
+4. Inside the container, run preprocessing using command: `python model1.py`
+5. Stop VM instance!

 **Model Container 2**
 - This container load augmented spectrogram files from GCP, convert data to TF.data format, train the model, and save the model in GCP bucket for downstream inference container.